-Although the Legislature did obtain a clean audit outcome in the 2022-23 financial year, an action plan was developed to address issues raised by the Auditor-General in that financial year.
-The implementation of the action plan was monitored throughout the quarters of the financial year.
+Although the Legislature did obtain a clean audit outcome in the 2022-23 financial year, an action plan has been developed to address issues raised by the Auditor-General in that financial year.
+Progress reports are being compiled on the monthly basis to monitor the implementation of the action plan.